 Anderson, Dorn & Rader, Ltd

 Asset protection planning is an important strategy that can be complex, yet essential to effective estate planning.
-Asset protection planning is simply a method of evaluating your assets and repositioning your ownership in those assets in order to effectively protect them from creditors as much as possible.
+It is simply a method of evaluating your assets and repositioning your ownership in those assets in order to effectively protect them from creditors as much as possible.
 However, asset protection is not a way to defraud creditors or hide assets from collection.
-When properly planned and implemented, an asset protection plan can be helpful both during your lifetime and after your death.
+When properly planned and implemented with the help of an asset protection attorney, an asset protection plan can be helpful both during your lifetime and after your death.

-At Anderson, Dorn & Rader, Ltd., our Reno Nevada asset protection and business planning attorneys will provide you with the guidance required to successfully navigate this complex area of the law.
+At Anderson, Dorn & Rader, an asset protection and business planning attorney will provide you with the guidance required to successfully navigate this complex area of the law.
 We will examine your assets and advise you on the proper protection strategies in Reno and throughout Nevada that will help you achieve your goals and objectives.

 Reno Nevada Asset Protection Planning is not a Substitute for Insurance

 Despite what some people believe, asset protection plans do not generally deter lawsuits, nor are they used to pay the legal fees required to defend against a lawsuit.
 Asset protection plans are not a substitute for liability or professional insurance, but instead should be used only as supplemental insurance.
 If you are sued, your liability insurance company should be responsible for financing your defense.

 Remember that trusts are used for personal assets.
 Whereas, business entities such as corporations, partnerships and limited liability corporations, are meant to be vehicles for business assets.